 Under HTTP request header parameters, instead of selecting from the dropdown, click into the box and type in "Authorization" and in the next box paste "Bearer <api-token>" with your API token:

-- When you do this the first time, the Access Web Content window may open.
-Always select Anonymous here, because the API token is sufficient athentication and other options may cause problems later on.
+- When you do this for the first time, the Access Web Content window may open.
+Always select Anonymous here, because the API token is sufficient authentication and other options may cause problems at a later time.

 Filtering with Query Parameters

 Query parameters are filters that define which endpoint details should be retrieved.
 This could be, for example, the date range with the query parameters startDate and finishDate, or the required scenario with the parameter scenario.
 If no filters are defined, default values are used.

 This is how you add filters to your query:

 You can combine two or more filters with "&":

 "<URL endpoint>?<query parameter>=<value>&<query parameter>=<value>"

 You can also create Power BI reports with On Premise systems.
 To do so, you need to change the URL of each endpoint to read as follows: